Detecting Acceleration-Enhanced Vacuum Fluctuations with Atoms Inside a Cavity

-{\em Electric dipole coupling in the accelerated frame}: If an atom is set in an eternally accelerating motion, the rate of transition or the spontaneous emission both will expectedly become thermal~\cite{Unruh1976}.
+{\em Electric dipole coupling in the accelerated frame.} If an atom is set in an eternally accelerating motion, the rate of transition and the spontaneous emission both will become thermal, as expected~\cite{Unruh1976}.
 In the Unruh effect, an atom moving with uniform acceleration $a$ experiences a temperature $T = \hbar a/2\pi k_B c$ which results in the modified transition rate $\Gamma_T = \Gamma_0 /(1-\exp{-2 \pi c \Omega /a})$.
-Any appreciable effect of the acceleration induced temperature will require $ a \sim 2\pi c \Omega$; however achieving such higher acceleration scales, for typical atomic transitions, is beyond the reach of current technology.
+Any appreciable effect of the acceleration-induced temperature will require $ a \sim 2\pi c \Omega$; however, achieving such higher acceleration scales, for typical atomic transitions is beyond the reach of current technology.

-In order to observe the Unruh effect, one may consider reducing $\Omega$ to very low values, such as radio frequencies ($10^7 $ Hz).
-Unfortunately, at such low frequencies, the natural spontaneous emission rates ($\Gamma_0$) of typical atoms are so vanishingly small that any hope to see the non inertial modifications even at high accelerations becomes very feeble.
-If by any means we increase $\Gamma_0$ while keeping $\Omega$ low then the non inertial effects also can possibly be observed efficiently.
-Electromagnetic cavity is a well known tool to achieve this goal \cite{purcell}.
-The electromagnetic cavity modifies the boundary conditions for the surrounding field which leads to a change in density of states of the electric field modes.
-This in turn, alters the transition rate of the atom.
-In a cavity of volume $V$ and quality factor $Q$ the spontaneous emission rate at resonance is given by \bea \Gamma_{cav} \sim \frac{d^2}{\epsilon_0 \hbar} \frac{1}{V} Q, \eea which is independent of the transition frequency $\Omega$.
+In order to observe such noninertial effects, one may consider reducing $\Omega$ to very low values, e.g., radio frequencies ($10^7$ Hz).
+Unfortunately, at such low frequencies, the natural spontaneous emission rates ($\Gamma_0$) of typical atoms are so vanishingly small that any hope of seeing the noninertial modifications even at high accelerations, becomes very feeble.
+If by any means we increase $\Gamma_0$ while keeping $\Omega$ low then the noninertial effects can also possibly be observed efficiently.
+An electromagnetic cavity is a well-known tool to achieve this goal \cite{purcell}.
+The electromagnetic cavity modifies the boundary conditions for the surrounding field, which leads to a change in density of the states of the electric field modes.
+This in turn alters the transition rate of the atom.
+In a cavity of volume $V$ and quality factor $Q$ the inertial spontaneous emission rate at resonance is given by \bea \Gamma_{cav,in} \sim \frac{d^2}{\epsilon_0 \hbar} \frac{1}{V} Q, \eea which is independent of the transition frequency $\Omega$.
 Next we show that a rapidly rotating quantum system inside an electromagnetic cavity, displays an enhanced transition rate.